UP IN THE AIR

 Yolei scowled at her sisters and brother, her face looking like she had been pelted with strawberries.
 "Get the hell outta here!" she roared.

 Her siblings scrambled away like roaches from a flame.
-She slammed the door and fumed.
-If they wanted gossip, why didn't they stick to the crapazines?!
+She slammed the door and fumed; if they wanted gossip, they ought to stick to the crapazines.

 As he clambered down the steps, it occurred to Davis that nobody really maintained fire escapes in the winter… and almost as soon as he noticed that, his foot hit a slick bar and he flipped over the barrier, dangling about ten feet above the white ground.
 "Dammit, Yolei!" he huffed.